 White Chickpeas

-The white chickpea is a staple dry legume in the cuisines of regions from the Meditarranean to India.
+Chickpeas are a staple in the cuisines of regions from the Mediterranean to India.
 The Romans named it cicero; the Italian word is ceci.
 It is also known in America as the garbanzo bean.
-In India it is known in as chole or chana.
-The Hindustani name is kabuli chana – the chickpea from Afganistan, to differentiate from the black and green chickpeas of South Asia.
-It is harvested whole.
-It can be ground into a flour used to make flatbreads and dumplings.
+The Hindustani name for the while chickpea is kabuli chana – the chickpea from Afghanistan.
+In India it is also known in as chole or chana.

 White chickpeas are cooked whole in the skin.
 They keep their shape and do not shed their skin – this provides texture and assorted nutritional benefits.
 Undercooked chickpeas are grainy or even crunchy.
 Some recipes start with dry legumes and cook them in a sauce; some cook the legumes first, and then cook them again with other ingredients.
 Cooked chickpeas absorb flavours.
 Some recipes suggest removing skins after the cooked legumes are cool, before mashing or other processing.
 Well known dishes: